syncfusion-content/javascript-docs/js/Dialog/How-To.md

 {% endhighlight %}

-Add the below script to render the Dialog widget and map the render template Id into the footercontent using [footerTemplateId](https://help.syncfusion.com/api/js/ejdialog#members:footertemplateid) property.
+Add the below script to render the Dialog widget and map the render template Id into the footer content using [footerTemplateId](https://help.syncfusion.com/api/js/ejdialog#members:footertemplateid) property.

 {% highlight javascript %}